 However, in more recent days, Grammar schools are seen as selective academically-oriented secondary schools in England.
 They also now teach a wide variety of subjects.

 Only 163 of these Grammar schools still remain in England today.
 There are however no remaining Grammar schools in North East England or Wales and 69 Grammar schools in Northern Ireland.
 Currently, Grammar schools are only found in 37 local English authorities, of which 7 are in the Greater London area.
 Consequently, more than half of these Grammar schools are therefore seen as selective, with only 1 out of 5 local children get selected on ability.

 GL Assessment and CEM set most 11+ exams across the UK.
 Thus, each 11+ provider sets several regional 11 Plus exams.
-Note, there are some key CEM 11 Plus GL 11 Plus differences.
 Check individual grammar school websites so that you can confirm whether your child is to sit the CEM 11 Plus, the GL 11 Plus, or some combination of both 11 Plus test formats.
 GL Assessment partners are also published on the GL Assessment website.
 For further information on Grammars using CEM, visit our page CEM 11+ Grammars.